 Ayurvedic cuisine - the ideal diet for a cure

 One of the main ingredients of Ayurvedic cuisine is love and joy!
-If you are doing an authentic Ayurveda regimen, the cook will do everything to ensure that you are happy while you eat.
-During a Panchakarma cure, this means that you eat almost fat-free, do not consume bread and, of course, eat vegetarian food.
-A talented Ayurveda cook can conjure up the most delicious dishes with everything that is now available, which will delight and purify your body.
+When you do an authentic Ayurveda cure, the chef will do everything to ensure that you are happy when you eat.
+During a Panchakarma cure, this means that you eat almost fat-free, do not eat bread and of course eat vegetarian.
+A gifted Ayurvedic chef can use whatever is available now to conjure up the most delicious foods that will delight and purify your body.
 These are heavenly prospects!

-Basically everyone can do a Panchakarma cure.
-In Ayurveda it is said that up to the age of 80 it is not a problem at all, and after that even if the person feels strong enough.
+In principle, anyone can do a Panchakarma cure.
+In Ayurveda it is said that up to the age of 80 it is not a problem at all, and even after that, as long as the person feels strong enough.
 After operations or severe psychological stress, however, you should wait three months and become stable again.
-An Ayurvedic cure is very pleasant, especially the massages, but detoxifying the metabolic system can be quite exhausting.
-Even with acute inflammation one should not do a Panchakarma cure, because the organism is already running at full speed and should not be additionally burdened.
-But Ayurveda can help here too.
-Every Ayurveda doctor can recommend herbal preparations that are restorative, calming or invigorating for such cases.
+An Ayurvedic cure is very pleasant, especially the massages, but the detoxification of the metabolic system can be exhausting.
+Even with acute inflammation, you should not do a Panchakarma cure, because the organism is already running at full speed and should not be put under additional strain.
+But Ayurveda can also help here.
+Any Ayurveda doctor can also recommend constructive, calming or strengthening herbal preparations for such cases.

 Ayurveda is the science of long and healthy life.
 This knowledge is at your disposal for your well-being!Author: Christel Scherzer